 The park offers tent and RV campsites, including some with electricity and/or water, as well as “ready-to-camp” (glamping) options.

-An interpretation program proposes activities during which you can learn about the park’s natural and historic heritage while having fun.
-The Information and Discovery Centre to explore the permanent exhibition and watch the movie A Gem at Land’s End, which presents the park’s main themes.
+An interpretation program proposes activities during which you can learn about the park’s natural and historical heritage while having fun.
+The new Information and Discovery Centre to explore the permanent exhibition and watch the movie A Gem at Land’s End, which presents the park’s main themes.

 Forillon is a mountainous peninsula bordered by the Gulf of St. Lawrence and Gaspé Bay.
-Its boreal forest is home to a diversified wildlife that is easy to observe.
-Thousands of seabirds find shelter in its steep cliffs, while seal colonies claim its shores.
-The scenery is stunning and the rocks reveal part of Earth’s fascinating history.
+Its boreal forest is home to a wide variety of wildlife species that are relatively easy to observe.
+Thousands of seabirds find shelter in Forillon’s steep cliffs, while seal colonies claim its shores.
+The scenery is stunning, and the rocks reveal part of Earth’s fascinating history.

 Humans have been inhabiting and frequenting this territory for thousands of years.
 A visit to the Hyman & Sons General Store, Anse-Blanchette and the Dolbel-Roberts House will take you back in time to relive some of the area’s rich human history.

 Visit our website for more information (parks.canada.ca/pn-np/qc/forillon/visit/tarifs-fees).
 Note that park admission is free for anyone under 18.